 We didn’t ask for a prognosis, as answering that question accurately is impossible with a little kid freshly diagnosed with ASD.
 Every child is different and experiences autism differently.
 We knew better than to ask the question.
 The people at Fraser also knew better than to address this topic and instead told us what we could do immediately to begin moving forward in the most effective manner possible.

-As detailed elsewhere, we immediately began intervention services to address Declan’s needs.
+As detailed elsewhere, we immediately began intervention services to address D’s needs.
 This therapy schedule became a cornerstone of planning our life.
 It still is today.

 Looking over the last few years since that time, many things have changed.
-We’ve moved, had another child, Declan’s therapy schedule has intensified and countless other life events.
+We’ve moved, had another child, D’s therapy schedule has intensified and countless other life events have taken place throughout.
 Through it all, our uncertainty has remained.

-We have seen Declan move forward with incredible consistency.
+We have seen D move forward with incredible consistency.
 We have experienced very few developmental plateaus along the way and even less back sliding.
 We feel that this trajectory is a good sign.

 Along the way, there have been questions that I’ve held in my mind.
 Often.